dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from salesforce_data’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Campaign Member: Access and manage campaign member records.
+- Accounts: Manage account records.
-- Contact: Retrieve and manage contact information.
+- Contacts: Handle contact details.
+- Opportunities: Administer sales opportunities.

 You can combine these endpoints to build pipelines that extract structured content from Salesforce workspaces at scale — via REST APIs or webhook ingestion.